Abraham Zangen

 Abraham Zangen (אברהם צנגן; born 1969) is an Israeli professor of neuroscience, head of the brain stimulation and behavior lab and chair of the psychobiology brain program at Ben-Gurion University of the Negev (BGU).

+His research examines neuroplasticity in the brain's reward system and how brain stimulation techniques can be used to understand and treat psychiatric disorders, including depression, addiction, and attention deficits.

+During his postdoctoral fellowship at the U.S. National Institutes of Health (NIH), in the early 2000s Zangen and physicist Yiftach Roth co-invented the H-coil, a technology enabling deep transcranial magnetic stimulation (Deep TMS) that reaches deeper and larger volumes of brain regions than conventional TMS at that time.
+His group's subsequent research during the following two decades on Deep TMS has informed its clinical use in treating depression, obsessive-compulsive disorder, and smoking addiction, and in 2023 he led a study published in JCI Insight on personalized approaches to Deep TMS treatment selection.
+The technology was commercialized by the company BrainsWay, which Zangen co-founded in 2003 and continues to serve as a scientific consultant.

 Biography

 Abraham Zangen was born in Ramat Gan, Israel.
-He earned his B.Sc. in pharmacology from the Hebrew University and his PhD from the Bar Ilan University in Israel in 1999.
-He then did a postdoc at the U.S. National Institutes of Health (NIH) until 2003.
+He earned his B.Sc. in pharmacology from the Hebrew University and his PhD from the Bar Ilan University (in collaboration with the Weizmann Institute) in Israel in 1999.
+He then completed a postdoc at the U.S. National Institutes of Health (NIH) until 2003.
 In 2003, he returned to Israel and established a laboratory at the Weizmann Institute of Science in Rehovot, attaining the rank of associate professor in 2010.
 In 2012, he joined the faculty of Ben Gurion University of the Negev and was made a full professor in 2015.

+Personal life

 Zangen is married to Rachel, with whom he has six children.

-Scientific career
+Research

-Zangen studies neuroplasticity in the brain reward system and the effects of brain stimulation on neuroplasticity in psychiatric disorders including depression, addiction and attention deficits.
+Zangen studies neuroplasticity in the brain reward system, the neurobiological basis of depression and addiction, and the effects of brain stimulation on neuroplasticity in psychiatric disorders including depression, addiction and attention deficits.
+His research has been supported by grants from the U.S. National Institutes of Health (NIH) and the Israel Science Foundation (ISF), among other funding bodies.

-During his postdoc at the NIH, Zangen was part of a team that invented a magnetic coil called the "H coil" for use in transcranial magnetic stimulation (TMS); the coil allows deeper penetration of the magnetic field into the brain and the procedure wherein the H-coil was applied to TMS became known as "Deep TMS".
-The H-coil was patented by the NIH in 2002, and was licensed by the startup company Brainsway in 2003.
-Zangen has continued to do research on applications for Deep TMS and consults for BrainsWay.